SchoolStickers/vagrant/README.md

 Instead, we recommend you use [Vaprobash](https://github.com/fideloper/Vaprobash), on which this project is based.

 ## First things first

 1. Install [VirtualBox](https://www.virtualbox.org/).
 2. Install [Vagrant](http://www.vagrantup.com/).
 3. Install [vagrant-cachier](http://fgrehm.viewdocs.io/vagrant-cachier) plugin by running `vagrant plugin install vagrant-cachier`.
 4. Install [vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest) plugin by running `vagrant plugin install vagrant-vbguest`.

+## Using rsync?

+As with all things Windows related, this isn't as simple as one might hope.
+Vagrant 1.5's new Rsync folder syncing does work, but (we ever) there are a few hops to jump though.
+The following works for me with Vagrant 1.5.1 using git bash/MinGW.

+1. Download [cwRsync](https://www.itefix.no/i2/content/cwrsync-free-edition) to your machine and add its directory to your path. [[Source]](http://www.thomasvjames.com/2013/09/vagrant-aws-rsync-on-windows/)
+2. Edit `C:\HashiCorp\Vagrant\embedded\gems\gems\vagrant-1.5.1\plugins\synced_folders\rsync\helper.rb` and add `hostpath = "/cygdrive" + hostpath` to line 74. [[Source]](https://github.com/mitchellh/vagrant/issues/3230#issuecomment-37757086)

 ## Using in your project

 1. Copy `Vagrantfile` from this repo into the root of your project.
 2. Ensure the following files/folders exist in the root of your project:
  * `public_html/` served by nginx.